Route Overview

 Why should you walk the Dingle Way?

-Well, if The National Geographic Traveller magazine described it as “the most beautiful place on Earth”, do you really need more convincing?
-An area of Ireland that boasts a beautiful wild coastline with golden beaches and rugged landscapes.
-The beautiful Irish trail allows you to take in enchanting coastal and mountain scenery while soaking up some local Irish history.
+If the National Geographic Traveller magazine has hailed it as “the most beautiful place on Earth,” do you really need any more convincing?
+The Dingle Way unveils an extraordinary Irish landscape, adorned with wild coastlines, golden beaches, and rugged terrain.
+This captivating trail not only allows you to immerse yourself in enchanting coastal and mountain scenery but also offers a glimpse into the rich tapestry of local Irish history.

 When is the best time to walk the Dingle Way?